espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Kinetic Ram.md

 1 The spell targets one creature within 15 feet.

 2 The spell targets one creature within 30 feet.
-The distance the target is pushed if it fails is doubled, and on a critical failure, the target is also knocked [[Prone]] and takes 1d6 bludgeoning damage.
+The distance the target is pushed if it fails is doubled, and on a critical failure, the target is also knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Prone]] and takes 1d6 bludgeoning damage.

 3 The spell targets all creatures in a 5 foot emanation.